EleutherAI/sae-auto-interp/README.md

 `python -m delphi meta-llama/Meta-Llama-3-8B EleutherAI/sae-llama-3-8b-32x --explainer_model 'hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4' --max_features 100 --hookpoints layers.5 --dataset_repo 'EleutherAI/rpj-v2-sample' --dataset_split 'train[:1%]'`

 This will cache the activations of the first 10 million tokens of EleutherAI/rpj-v2-sample, generate explanations for the first 100 features of layer 5 using the explainer model, then score the explanations using fuzzing and detection scorers.
+Summary metrics including F1 and confusion matrices for each scorer are logged by default.

 # Loading Autoencoders